warmans/cv/CV.md

 ### Languages

 * **Go** - 7+ years.
 The main language I use at work and for personal projects.
-* **Javascript/Typescript** - 10+ years JS 6+ years Typescript.
+* **JavaScript/TypeScript** - 10+ years JS 6+ years Typescript.
 Primarily front-end work (Angular).
 * **PHP** - 5-6 years experience with an emphasis on OOP, reusable components and clean code.
 I'm no longer interested in developing with PHP.

 ### Systems

-* **Relational DBs** (Postgres/MySQL/MariaDB) - 10+ years.
+* **Relational Databases** (Postgres/MySQL/MariaDB) - 10+ years.
 Focusing on larger databases, scaling and performance from both a development and operations perspective.
 Currently working with Postgres.
 * **Queues** (Kafka, others) - Currently using Kafka for most queue needs, but have used many others in the past.
 * **Search** (Elasticsearch) - Implementing elaborate search functionality for simulating business rules across large datasets as well as more standard search applications.
 * **Caches** (Redis, Memcache etc.) - Multiple years experience with various key-value type caches.